yebology/bookverse-summary/README.md

 - 🎁 At launch, introduce a point system where users can earn points for free by completing tasks such as inviting friends to join Book-Verse via referral links.
 These points can later be converted into ICP coins in future updates.
 - 🌐 Build a Book-Verse community where users can interact and share experiences each other.
 - 🎤 Host exclusive programs like webinars and workshops to engage with potential users, allowing closer interaction through Q&A sessions and hands-on workshop activities.
+- 🌍 Hold regular offline meetings in various countries to strengthen the Book-Verse community in each region.

 ## 💵 Revenue Model
+- 🤝 Collaborate with Web3 investors to secure funding for the development of the Book-Verse platform.
+- 🔮 In future updates, authors will be able to access premium features at no cost, allowing only subscribing users to enjoy their content.
+Authors can set their own subscription prices, and the platform will automatically retain an 11% fee for each subscription transaction.
+- 📢 Authors can promote their books by paying for advertising on the platform.
+These ads will be featured as pinned recommendations on the homepage for the specified duration.
+- 🎟️ Organize various paid events, such as meet-and-greet sessions with famous Book-Verse authors and skill-enhancement workshops for writers, offering direct feedback from industry experts.

 ## ⚙️ Tech Stack Behind Book-Verse :
 - 🖥️ Frontend : ReactJS (Javascript)